-Tammy Hembrow Gets Soaking Wet In Thong Bikini To Bring ‘Blessings’
+Tammy Hembrow Gets Soaking Wet In Thong Bikini To Bring 'Blessings'

-In the first photo, the 26-year-old social media influencer paddled barefoot in the shallow water while holding hands with her children, son Wolf and daughter Saskia, as they walked towards a rocky cliff side.
-Tammy stood in the middle and showed off her jaw dropping curves in a white string bikini top that tied around her back and neck while her long, wet hair cascaded down her back.
+In the first photo, the 26-year-old social media influencer paddled barefoot in the shallow water while holding hands with her children, son Wolf and daughter Saskia, as they walked towards a rocky cliffside.
+Tammy stood in the middle and showed off her jaw-dropping curves in a white string bikini top that tied around her back and neck while her long, wet hair cascaded down her back.

-Though Tammy stayed covered on her bottom half, she didn’t leave much to the imagination.
-She wore a long, white cover-up skirt that stretched past her knees and turned see through after it got wet, revealing her barely there bottoms.
+Though Tammy stayed covered on her bottom half, she didn't leave much to the imagination.
+She wore a long, white cover-up skirt that stretched past her knees and was see-through after it got wet, revealing her barely there bottoms.

 In the second photo, Tammy gave her 11.9 million followers a better look at her swim attire as she stood closer to the camera while walking on the dried coral covered beach.
 Her translucent skirt clung to her curves and highlighted her slim waist as she flashed her tanned skin.